microsoft/openvmm/README.md

 [![Build Status](https://github.com/microsoft/openvmm/actions/workflows/openvmm-ci.yaml/badge.svg?branch=main)](https://github.com/microsoft/openvmm/actions/workflows/openvmm-ci.yaml)

 OpenVMM is a modular, cross-platform, general-purpose Virtual Machine Monitor (VMM), written in Rust.

+OpenVMM supports a variety of host operating systems, architectures, and virtualization backends.
+Similar to other general-purpose VMMs (such as Hyper-V, QEMU, VirtualBox), OpenVMM is able to host a wide variety of both modern and legacy guest operating systems on-top of its flexible virtual hardware platform.

+OpenVMM can be used as a traditional host VMM, where a VMM runs in a privileged host/root partition and provides virtualization services to a unprivileged guest partition.
+However, one particularly notable use-case of OpenVMM is in OpenHCL, which is OpenVMM as a paravisor.
+The OpenHCL "paravisor" model enables the VMM to provide virtualization services from within the guest partition itself.
+Paravisors are quite exciting, as they enable a wide variety of useful and novel virtualization scenarios.

 ## Getting Started